The Author of Proverbs

 As a result, Solomon’s wisdom and his fame spread abroad throughout much of the world, and many of the kings sought to learn of his wisdom and council (1 Kings 4:31–34; 10:1–13).
 And the knowledge of the true God was spread among the pagan nations.

 One of the great errors of Solomon’s life, which led to his downfall, was his multiplication of wives, many of whom were pagans (1 Kings 11:1–4).
-The influence of these pagan women swayed his heart away from God and obedience to His commandments (1 Kings 11).
+The influence of these pagan women swayed his heart away from God and obedience to His commandments (Exodus 20) and robed him from the blessings of a peaceful long life (1 Kings 11).

 However, at the end of his life, Solomon saw his errors, was grieved over them, and repented with all of his heart.
 And he summed his experiences in the following words: “Let us hear the conclusion of the whole matter: “Fear God and keep His commandments, for this is man’s all.
 For God will bring every work into judgment, including every secret thing, whether good or evil” (Ecclesiastes 12:13,14).